Dick Savitt: Halls of fame

 Savitt was inducted into the International Tennis Hall of Fame in 1976.
-Savitt was also inducted into the International Jewish Sports Hall of Fame in 1979.
+Savitt was inducted into the International Jewish Sports Hall of Fame in 1979.
 He was inducted into the Intercollegiate Tennis Association Men's Collegiate Tennis Hall of Fame in 1986.
 Savitt was inducted into the National Jewish Sports Hall of Fame in 1998, and into the USTA Eastern Tennis Hall of Fame in 1999.

 After tennis

 Following his competitive tennis career, Savitt entered the oil business in Louisiana.
-He then worked for Lehman Brothers on Wall Street, and in 1985 joined Schroders.
+He then worked for Lehman Brothers, and in 1985, he joined Schroders.
 Savitt died on January 6, 2023, at the age of 95.